Varicose Veins in Pregnancy

 • Varicose veins at the rectum (hemorrhoids, piles) can cause bleeding while passing stool.

-• Infected or thrombosed hemorrhoids can cause pain.
+• Infected or thrombosed hemorrhoids can cause pain or bleeding when passing stool.

 Causes of Varicose Veins in Pregnancy